awsdocs/amazon-workmail-user-guide/doc_source/multiple_calendars.md

 1. Choose **OK**\.

-1. Repeat steps 1\-5 for each calendar to open\.
+1. Repeat steps 1–5 for each calendar to open\.

-1. Using the arrow buttons on top of the calendars to place them in the stacked overlay\.
+1. To place calendars in the stacked overlay, use the arrow buttons on top of the calendars\.